mmb911/paypath-backend/README.md

 ##### If you liked this project, don't forget to leave a star 🌟.

 ##### Note: As of now, no tests are available

-## License

-This project is licensed under the MIT License - see the <a href="https://github.com/adedayoniyi/Pay-Mobile-P2P-Money-Transfer-App/blob/main/LICENSE.md">LICENSE</a> file for details.